-In 2022, vessels will be asked to retain observer scientific calipers on board the vessel.
+For 2023, vessels are asked to retain observer scientific calipers on board the vessel.
 Retaining calipers on the vessel avoids logistical problems associated with transporting calipers around the region and the possibility of delays associated with caliper unavailability.
 The POA will also arrange for each observer to be issued a safety pack containing an inflatable life jacket, personal locator beacon, strobe light and satellite 2-way communication device.